-3.2 Automation of optimization
+3.2.
+Automation of optimization.
 With automated discretization realized in the form of computational solution of forward problems, a large variety of optimization problems or inverse problems may be attacked.
 In optimization one seeks to minimize a cost functional depending on the solution of a forward problem by varying a control variable.
 Typically, the minimization is achieved using a gradient method involving the solution of the forward problem and evaluation of the gradient by solving an associated dual problem.
-In automation of optimization, we thus rely on automation of discretization of both the forward and dual problems.
-We further couple optimization and discretization to achieve quantitative error control of specified output at minimal computational cost.
+In automation of optimization, we thus rely on automation of discretization to achieve quantitative error control of specified output at minimal computational cost.